MasterZesty/www.grandpaskitchen.com/README.md

 ---
 ## :white_circle: Project Description:

-### [www.grandpaskitchen.com](url) is a responsive food delivary website.
+### [www.grandpaskitchen.com](url) is a responsive food delivery website.
 The objective of the project is to create fully responsive website project using HTML and CSS
 ---
 ## :white_circle: Web-Techonology Used:
 * **HTML5**